Jaymz has held numerous jobs in several states, but no matter where he lives, he always has a job as a tattoo artist.

 - A past life, now changed, never to revert

-Although at first glance, they may appear to resemble a gothic, negative, or some such image, they do not always mean what they resemble.
+Although at first glance, they may appear to resemble a gothic or negative image, they do not always mean what they resemble.
 The meaning behind a word is just as strong as the meaning behind an image.

 Skulls can be drawn as cutesy doodles, demonic spirits, celebrations, etc.

 Each person that chooses to have a skull tattooed on his/her body has a reason and a meaning.
-Not every case of a skull tattoo is meaningful, but in many can be.
+Not every case has to be meaningful, but many can be.

 Feminine Skull Tattoos